Tapan-rt/Zepto-Data-Analysis-SQL-Project/README.md

 SQL Business analysis

-Load the dataset into pgAdmin or any other PostgreSQL client
+## 3.Load the dataset into pgAdmin or any other PostgreSQL client

 Create a database and run the SQL file